 Dental Coverage: If choosing to receive the cash option in lieu of your dental coverage, enter $12 in Item B. If you don't want to receive the cash and wish to keep your state-sponsored dental plan, enter N/A in Item B.

-Total Cash: Enter the total cash option amount (sum of Items A and B) in Item C.
+Total Cash: If choosing to receive the cash option in lieu of your health and dental coverage, enter the total cash option amount (sum of Items A and B) in Item C.

 SCO will complete.

 If choosing the cash option in lieu of health and/or dental benefits, you must complete Item 6.
 In Item A and/or B, list the carrier for your other health and/or dental insurance.
 In Item C, check the box showing who you have your other coverage through.
-If your coverage is through your spouse or domestic partner, you also must complete Item D.
+If your coverage is through your spouse or domestic partner, you also must complete Item D including their Social Security number.

 Read this section carefully, then sign and date the form on the line marked.
 This section contains important information you should be aware of when enrolling.
 Your signature certifies you have other health and/or dental coverage and that you have read the information and agree to the terms and conditions of the program as outlined on the STD.
 701C and on this website.